daniel-smyth/nextjs-integrations/README.md

 ## Description

-My sample Next.js app and API with Redux RTK query.
+My sample Next.js app using Redux RTK query for data fetching and APIs.
 Styling with MUI.
 For desktop and mobile.

 **URL:** https://nextjs-rtkquery.vercel.app/